Francimaria/hate_speech_bias_feature_public/README.md

 The idea is to build sentences changing only the identity term, for instance, "**Women** should be protected" and "**Men** should be protected".
 We define several templates filled with the terms described in bias_data.
 Thus, each identity term occurs in the same context.

-We save the dataset as pickle file.
+We save the dataset as a pickle file.

 <!-- The synthetic test set created comprises 1,248 samples, of which 648 are non-hateful, and 600 are hateful, and all identity terms appear in the same contexts.  -->